pwujczyk/ProductivityTools.PSCmdlet/README.md

         }
     }
 ```
+## Passing data from one command to another

+If you would like to pass some data from one command to another you need to create variable on the Cmdlet level.

+Lets assume your cmdlet is **Get-Purchases** it is managed by command **Get**.
+You would like to add a switch **SendToSomeWhere** and you would like to pass data gathered in the command **Get**.
+Than you need to create public variable on the **Get-Purchase** level and use it in both commands.

 ## Help
 Module by default adds Help parameter which displays on the screen description of the cmdlet and **HelpMessage** from the parameters.